Love in the time of coronavirus: Couples share how they found matches in the middle of a pandemic

 "With the Black Lives Matter movement, Covid, and everything else that's been going on, it's been causing people to have way deeper conversations," Krafchick said.
 "You can really quickly realize who has same values as you and who would be a better long-term partner.
 (Talking about) those things can really help you understand someone a lot better on a deeper level and get you past those basic dating questions."

-Liz Dwyer, who lives in LA, fell for a guy named Demis, who she has been messaging on Instagram since before the pandemic.
+Liz Dwyer, who lives in LA, fell for a guy named Demis Courquet-Lesaulnier, who she has been messaging on Instagram since before the pandemic.
 He lives in Paris, and they had plans -- pre-coronavirus -- to meet abroad.
 Now, that plan has been put on hold.

 But that hasn't slowed their relationship down at all.
 In fact, it's sped things up.
 Dwyer said she's gotten closer to her now-boyfriend these past few months virtually, thanks to many of the current events they discuss.